 On November 4, 2011, the Company filed a lawsuit in the United States District Court for the Central District of California against Inova Labs Inc., or Defendant, for infringement of two of the Company's patents.
 The case, Inogen Inc. v.
 Inova Labs Inc., Case No. 8:11-cv-01692-JGB-AN, or the Inova Labs Lawsuit, involves U.S. Patent Nos.
-7,841,343, entitled "Systems and Methods For Delivering Therapeutic Gas to Patients," or the '343 patent, and 6,605,136 entitled "Pressure Swing Adsorption Process Operation And Optimization," or the '136 patent.
+7,841,343, entitled "Systems and Methods For Delivering Therapeutic Gas to Patients", or the '343 patent, and 6,605,136 entitled "Pressure Swing Adsorption Process Operation And Optimization", or the '136 patent.
 The Company alleged in the Inova Labs Lawsuit that certain of Defendant's oxygen concentrators infringe various claims of the '343 and '136 patents.
-The Inova Labs Lawsuit seeks damages, injunctive relief, costs and attorneys' fees.
+The Inova Labs Lawsuit sought damages, injunctive relief, costs and attorneys' fees.

-The Defendant has answered the complaint, denying infringement and asserting various sets of defenses including non-infringement, invalidity and unenforceability, patent misuse, unclean hands, laches and estoppel.
+The Defendant answered the complaint, denying infringement and asserting various sets of defenses including non-infringement, invalidity and unenforceability, patent misuse, unclean hands, laches and estoppel.
 The Defendant also filed counterclaims against the Company alleging patent invalidity, non-infringement and inequitable conduct.
 The Company denied the allegations in the Defendant's counterclaims and filed a motion to dismiss Defendant's inequitable conduct counterclaim.

 The Defendant filed requests with the U.S. Patent and Trademark Office seeking an inter partes reexamination of the '343 and '136 patents.
 The Defendant also filed a motion to stay the Inova Labs Lawsuit pending outcome of the reexamination.
 On March 20, 2012, the Court granted the Defendant's motion to stay the Inova Labs Lawsuit pending outcome of the reexamination and also granted the Company's motion to dismiss the Defendant's inequitable conduct counterclaim.
-On December 7, 2015, the U.S. Patent and Trademark Office issued an inter partes Reexamination Certificate for the '343 patent.
-Reexamination proceedings for the '136 patent have not concluded.
+The U.S. Patent and Trademark Office issued an inter partes Reexamination Certificate for the '343 patent on December 7, 2015 and issued an inter partes Reexamination Certificate for the '136 patent on October 16, 2016.